Coordinator: Dr. Anne Marie

 Camidge Sonata No. 6

-Scarlatti, Soler and other Baroque sonatas are considered sonatinas due to their length, therefore, two must be played.
+Scarlatti, Soler and other Baroque sonatas are considered sonatinas due to their length and therefore two must be played

 Sonata movements may be a set of variations if they are a single movement of a sonata (ex.
 Mozart K. 331, 1st movement or Beethoven Op.
 26, 1st